kjng/pig-latin/README.md

 ## Instructions

 * Run the app with `node pigLatin.js`
-* Type a word at the prompt.
+* Type a word or sentence at the prompt
 * Profit!